| sphinx(1) | command-line client for the SPHINX password manager | sphinx(1) |

 echo -n 'my input password' | sphinx create username example.com ulsd 0 ' !"#$%&\'()*+,-./:;<=>?@[\\]^_`{|}~'

-- username for the username on
+- username: Your username for the site.

 GET PASSWORD¶